 Market and Competition

-Bahrain boasts a relatively small market, with its economy heavily reliant on the hydrocarbon sector.
-Oil revenues make up 70% to 80% of the state’s income, depending on the annual average world market prices for fossil fuels.
-Due to this dependence, the government provides strong protection to the oil and gas sector along with other key industries, such as aluminum.
-Meanwhile, other significant sectors of the economy, including finances, banking, tourism, real estate, and ICT, continue to attract substantial foreign investments and are well-regulated.
+Bahrain has a relatively small market, with its economy largely dependent on the hydrocarbon sector.
+Oil revenues account for 70% to 80% of state income, depending on the annual average global fossil fuel prices.
+Due to this dependence, the government provides strong protections to the oil and gas sector along with other key industries, particularly aluminum.
+Other relevant sectors of the economy, such as finance, banking, tourism, real estate and ICT, continue to attract significant foreign investment and are well regulated.

-Bahrain is generally enthusiastic about attracting foreign investments and permits 100% foreign ownership in various sectors.
-The barriers for entry and exit of goods and services are low, and since 1973, Bahrain has maintained a currency convertibility regime without any limitations.
-However, the informal sector remains a notable feature, accounting for approximately one-third of Bahrain’s total labor force.
-Despite this, recent government data from 2021 suggests significantly lower numbers of irregular foreign workers employed in Bahrain, estimating that only 12% of the total labor force consists of informally employed workers.
-While the majority of informal workers are migrants, the public sector also includes informal jobs, such as temporary contracts in nurseries and kindergartens, which lack insurance coverage due to their temporary nature.
+Bahrain generally seeks to attract foreign investment and allows 100% foreign ownership in various sectors.
+Entry and exit barriers for goods and services are low, and Bahrain has maintained a currency convertibility regime without limitations since 1973.
+However, the informal sector remains significant and is estimated to comprise about one-third of Bahrain’s total labor force.
+Government figures from 2021 indicate much lower numbers of irregular foreign workers employed in Bahrain.
+While the vast majority of informal workers are migrants, the public sector also includes informal jobs, such as temporary contracts in nurseries and kindergartens, which lack insurance coverage due to their temporary nature.

 Market organization

-Despite a well-regulated business environment, Bahrain lacks a comprehensive framework for competition, as well as regulations to prevent monopolization and cartels.
-Since 2018, however, the government has increasingly addressed the absence of relevant legislation in line with the country’s Economic Vision 2030 and has ratified several laws to enhance foreign investments and improve the business environment.
-Regulations concerning competition are already embedded in existing laws, such as the Consumer Protection Law and the Commercial Code.
-However, in 2018, the government also adopted a Personal Data Protection Law (intended to facilitate effective data transfer across borders), a Competition Law (aimed at preventing monopolies and anti-competitive behavior), and a Bankruptcy Law (establishing rules for bankruptcies in accordance with Chapter 11 insolvency rules in the United States).
-These laws do not establish an independent competition authority.
-Meanwhile, the 2021 Execution Law in Civil and Commercial Matters came into effect in 2022, providing mechanisms for the reconciliation of existing files, one concerning civil debtors and one concerning commercial entities.
+Despite its well-regulated business environment, Bahrain lacks a comprehensive framework for competition as well as regulations to prevent monopolization and cartels.
+Since 2018, however, the government has increasingly addressed the absence of relevant legislation in line with the country’s Economic Vision 2030, and has ratified several laws to boost foreign investment and improve the business environment.
+Regulations concerning competition are already included in existing laws such as the Consumer Protection Law and the Commercial Code.
+In 2018, the government adopted the Personal Data Protection Law (intended to facilitate data transfer across borders), the Competition Law (aimed at preventing monopolies and anti-competitive behavior) and the Bankruptcy Law (setting rules for bankruptcies in line with Chapter 11 insolvency rules in the United States).
+These laws do not provide for an independent competition authority.
+However, in 2024, the Bahrain International Commercial Court (BICC) was established by royal decree as an independent body tasked with adjudicating international commercial disputes.
+An additional bilateral Bahrain-Singapore treaty was signed the same year, which aimed at providing mutual recognition of such courts to address commercial dispute matters.
+Meanwhile, the 2021 Execution Law in Civil and Commercial Matters came into effect in 2022, providing mechanisms for the reconciliation of existing files, one regarding civil debtors and one regarding commercial entities.

 Competition policy

-Bahrain has largely liberalized its foreign trade policies since the country joined the World Trade Organization (WTO) in 1995 and the Gulf Cooperation Council’s (GCC) Unified Customs Union in 2003 (entering into force in 2015).
+Bahrain has largely liberalized its foreign trade since joining the WTO in 1995 and the GCC’s Unified Customs Union in 2003 (entering into force in 2015).
 This union eliminated tariffs for GCC members on numerous items and lowered duties on all other goods to 5%.
-In 2021, the simple average most-favored nation (MFN) applied tariff rate was 4.8% (5.9% for agricultural products and 4.6% for non-agricultural goods).
-Bahrain’s imports of goods and services were valued at $12.6 billion, with $1.8 billion attributed to agricultural goods and $10.9 billion to non-agricultural products.
-These figures decreased from $14.8 billion in 2019.
-Notably, tobacco and beverages face significant import barriers, with tariffs set at 200%.
-In 2020, the United Arab Emirates (UAE) was Bahrain’s largest trading partner, followed by Saudi Arabia, the European Union (EU), Malaysia, and the United States.
-Bahrain’s trade policy includes free trade agreements (FTA) with the European Free Trade Association and Singapore.
-However, the most significant agreement remains the FTA with the United States, which came into effect in 2006.
-Since 2022, Bahrain has been engaged in negotiations with the United Kingdom and Israel regarding free trade agreements.
-Noteworthy non-tariff trade barriers exist for animals, vegetables and food products, as well as, to lesser extent, machinery and electronics.
+In 2023, the simple average MFN applied was 4.5% (3.9% for agricultural products and 4.6% for non-agricultural goods).
+Bahraini imports of goods and services were valued at $15.5 billion in 2022 ($2.2 billion of agricultural goods and $13.3 billion of non-agricultural products), up from $12.6 billion in 2021.
+Significant import barriers are applied to tobacco and beverages, with tariffs set at 200%.
+In 2021 and 2022, the UAE and Saudi Arabia were Bahrain’s largest trading partners, followed by the United States, the European Union and Japan.
+The kingdom’s trade policy features free trade agreements (FTA) with the European Free Trade Association and Singapore, while the most significant agreement is the FTA with the United States, which entered into force in 2006 and is the framework for the establishment of a U.S. free trade zone in Bahrain (infrastructure work for phase one of the zone was completed in 2024).
+Since 2022, Bahrain has been in negotiations with the United Kingdom and Israel regarding free trade agreements, while bilateral trade with Israel increased significantly in the review period, reaching BHD 5 million in 2023.
+Noteworthy non-tariff barriers exist for animals, vegetables, food products, textiles, machinery and electronics.

 Liberalization of foreign trade

-Meanwhile, the GCC remains by far Bahrain’s most important geographical area regarding assets, liabilities, and foreign currency deposits, as Saudi Arabia, the UAE, and Kuwait continue to use Bahraini banks for international and regional business transactions.
-Additionally, Bahrain has been gradually moving toward implementing Basel III standards for years, although not without explicit objections about applying respective regulations too quickly, including by the central bank regarding Islamic finance instruments.
+The GCC remains Bahrain’s most important geographical area for assets, liabilities and foreign currency deposits, as Saudi Arabia, the UAE and Kuwait continue to use Bahraini banks for international and regional business transactions.
+Additionally, Bahrain has gradually moved toward implementing Basel III standards over several years, although there have been explicit objections to applying regulations too quickly, including from the central bank regarding Islamic finance instruments.

 Banking system